Ultimate Guide: Adding and Managing Images in Notion for Seamless Organization

 Image Resizing

 Notion makes resizing images straightforward.
-You can adjust an image’s size during the initial upload or later on:
+You can adjust an image’s size during the initial upload or later on by following these steps:

 1. Click on the image to select it.